MicrosoftDocs/Console-Docs/README.md

 # Windows Console Documentation
 Welcome to the Windows Console documentation repo.
 The MSDN Console Docs are generated from the markdown stored in this repo.
+The published docs can be found at [https://docs.microsoft.com/windows/console/]()

 # Metadata
 Each content page in this repo requires some metadata expressed as [YAML](https://en.wikipedia.org/wiki/YAML), stored at the top of each doc between '---' markers.
 For example: